fernandormoraes/the-bob-project/README.md

     http://localhost:3000/api/courses-mobile

-And you should be able to receive the response UI code presented in the home page of the mobile application.
+Now you should be able to receive the response UI code presented in the home page of the mobile application.

 ### Bob_mobile